 Winchester Model 70

-This is the rifle that truly popularized the .270 Winchester.
+This is the rifle that truly popularized the .270, so without a doubt, it deserves a spot on our .270 Winchester review.
 It would go on to earn the moniker of “The Rifleman’s Rifle” following WWII, and its adoption by many returning GI’s.
 In 1999 it was named “Bolt-Action Rifle of the Century” by Shooting Times, a title it well deserves given its popularity with the average hunter.

 Ruger American Rifle

 The Ruger American Rifle line and the accurized American Predator line represent some of the best values in hunting rifles today.